dnlmlr/hexedit-js/README.md

 ![Example Screenshot](gitres/img/screenshot1.png)

+**This is currently just an early prototype and very much work in progress**

 ## Features
 - Byteoffsets, hex and text panels
 - Select and edit bytes in the hex or text panel